Yangzhou: Geography

 Yangzhou is located on a plain north of the Yangtze.
 The Grand Canal, also known as the Jing-Hang Canal, crosses the prefecture-level from the north to the south; its modern route passes through the eastern outskirts of Yangzhou's main urban area, while its old route runs through the city center.
 Other major bodies of water within the prefecture-level city include the Baoshe River, Datong River, Beichengzi River, Tongyang Canal, Xintongyang Canal, Baima Lake, Baoying Lake, Gaoyou Lake and Shaobo Lake.

 Like much of the entire prefecture-level city, Yangzhou's main urban area (the "city proper") is criss-crossed by an intricate network of canals and small lakes.
 The historic city center (the former waled city) is surrounded by canals on all sides: the Old Grand Canal forms its eastern and southern boundaries; the City Moat Canal runs along the former walled city's northern edge, connecting the Old Grand Canal with the Slender West Lake; the Erdaohe Canal runs along the old city's western edge, from the Slender West Lake to the Lotus Flower Pond (Hehuachi), which in its turn is connected by the short Erdaogou canal with the Old Grand Canal.
 It is possible to sail a small water craft from the Thin West Lake, via the Erdaohe, the Hehua Pond, and the Erdaogou into the Old Grand Canal.

 Climate

-Yangzhou has a subtropical monsoon climate with humid changeable wind; longer winters for about 4 months, summers 3 months and shorter springs and autumns, 2 months respectively; frost-free period of 222 days and annual average sunshine of 2177 hours.
+Yangzhou has a subtropical monsoon climate with humid changeable wind; longer winters for about 4 months, summers 4 months and shorter springs and autumns, 2 months respectively; frost-free period of around 240 days and annual average sunshine of around 1,912 hours.

-The mean annual temperature is 16.2 °C annually; the normal monthly mean 24-hour temperature ranges from 2.8 °C in January to 28.4 °C in July.
+The mean annual temperature is 16.2 °C annually, with an annual average daily maximum temperature of 20.7 °C and an annual average daily minimum temperature of 12.4 °C. The normal monthly mean 24-hour temperature ranges from 2.8 °C in January to 28.4 °C in July.

-The annual average precipitation is 1099.9 mm, and about 45 percent of rainfall is concentrated in the summer.
-The rainy season known as "plum rain season" usually lasts from mid-June to late July.
+The annual average precipitation is 1099.9 mm, and about 59.1% of rainfall is concentrated in the summer.
+The rainy season known as "plum rain season" usually lasts from mid-June to mid-July.
 During this season, the plums are ripening, hence the name plum rain.
+Extreme temperatures since 1951 has ranged from -17.7 °C on 6 January 1955 to 40.6 °C on 14 August 2022 during the 2022 China Heatwave.